 That strategy bumps the reply rate up to 10 percent (1,000 people) with the same end conversion rate of 5 percent.
 That equals 45 more customers without spending a penny more on list acquisition.
 The only added cost is the time and effort it takes to write up the targeted emails.

 So why is it so difficult to consistently write sales emails that get responses?
 Quite often, it’s because you’re trying too hard.
-There are three very simple guidelines for writing worthy emails, and being compelling is only one of them.
+There are three very simple guidelines for writing effective sales emails, and being compelling is only one of them.
 The other two are being clear and being concise, and clarity can be more difficult to master than compulsion.

 This is where storytelling, easy comparisons, and the ability to explain as though you’re talking to a 5-year-old really pay off.
 Laugh or shrug all you want when someone describes their product as the Uber of toothpaste or something similar, but if the silly phrase sticks in a prospect’s head and clearly explains the product, then it has done its job well.

 How to Make Good Emails a Habit

 The greatest challenge is understanding what’s compelling to your audience members.
 Only then can you devise and implement a strategy for reaching out to them successfully — and these four strategies on how to write sales emails that get responses will help you do just that:

 1. Write down every idea without judgment.